-Today we have a sneak peek of Stacy Mantle’s book, Shepherd’s Moon.
+Today we have a sneak peek from Stacy Mantle’s paranormal book, Shepherd’s Moon.

-It’s taken twelve years for Alex to earn the official title of Shepherd but she’s now mostly trained, fairly effective, and the first female in over two centuries to hold the position as protector of animals.
+It’s taken Alex twelve years to earn the official title of Shepherd but she’s now mostly trained, fairly effective, and the first female in over two centuries to hold the position as protector of animals.
 All animals…

 Everything changes when a chance encounter with a genetically modified Shifter leaves Alex shaken and initiates a quest to locate its maker.
 In a desperate bid to save her pack, Alex must infiltrate the Parallax Corporation – an international organization with their hands in everything from biomedical engineering to publishing.
 They have now expanded their efforts to include terrorism and are attempting to breed the perfect weapon.